twosixlabs-dart/dart-auth-commons/README.md

 certain operations.
 3. `keycloak-common` contains a keycloak admin client
-4. `tenant-index` contains service implementations for reading and writing tenant data in cassandra (deprecated), arrango-db (now canonical), and keycloak
+4. `tenant-index` contains service implementations for reading and writing tenant data in arrango-db (now canonical), and keycloak
 5. `user-store` contains service implementations for reading and writing user data.
 This is currently in keycloak only.